Get your

 Emma Thompson

-Here are some useful details about CFP francs, cash and card payments.
+Here are some valuable details about CFP francs, cash and card payments, so you can arrive ready to explore!

 What is the CFP franc?

-XPF is the currency code and the official money used in this breathtaking destination.
+The currency code is XPF, and the official money used in this breathtaking destination.

 Where is CFP currency used?

-The CFP franc (XPF) is used in the following French Pacific territories:
+The CFP franc (XPF) is used in the following French Pacific territories (French overseas collectivities):

 - French Polynesia (including Tahiti, Bora Bora, and Moorea)